ziruihao/fancy-css-workshop/README.md

 ## Setup

-Create a folder titled `fancy-css-workshop`, then download `starter/index.html` and `starter/style.css` and place them in this folder.
+Download your own copy of this repo and `cd` into the `template_code` folder.
+It should contain `index.html`, `style.css`, and a `pixel-heart.png`.
 The index file contains the outline structure and basic content of the flitz page, and the CSS has basic styling done already.
 You'll be adding to `style.css` for most of this tutorial.
+You can run `python -m SimpleHTTPServer 9000` to view the non-fancy site on your localhost.

+The `complete_code` directory has all the code for the working flitz, so you can reference it if you get stuck or just want to see what the complete site should look like.
+The completed tutorial is also hosted [here](http://flitz_test_2.surge.sh).

-:rocket:Make sure to use Chrome for this tutorial!
+:rocket: Make sure to use Chrome for this tutorial!
 Due to compatibility, you may not get the same effects if you use a different browser.

 ## Step by Step